Nabil Sabio Azadi: Early life and career

-Azadi was born in Otahuhu, Auckland, New Zealand on 12 October 1991 to Iranian Baháʼí parents.
+Azadi was born in Ōtāhuhu, Auckland, New Zealand on 12 October 1991 to Iranian Baháʼí parents.
 Ehsan Azadi, an Industrial Designer, and Simin Azadi had fled from their country to Venezuela in 1979 just prior to the Iranian Revolution.
-Eventually they settled in suburban Auckland where Azadi was raised with an older brother and sister (Roya Alma Azadi).
+Eventually they settled in suburban Auckland where Azadi was raised with an older brother (Riaz Azadi) and sister (Roya Alma Azadi).

 By age 13 he was working as a photographer for local modeling agencies and saved his money to travel alone for the first time, "playing [his] London-based [brother] off [his] parents so [he] could spend more time in Paris on [his] own."
 He continued travelling around the world on his own from this age – particularly to Paris where he would later create his first commissioned artworks.

 Azadi attributes "[his] extreme sense of fluidity around the idea of home to [his] parents and their own extreme journey," adding that "[his] concept of home is [himself] and almost everywhere.
 It has nothing to do with where [he sleeps]."